Sex, Drugs, and Rock n’ Roll

 Can I get legal help if my relationship breaks up?

 Yes.
 The Alaska courts will hear cases about the break-up of relationships even if a couple is not married.
-These relationships are called “domestic partnerships.”
+These relationships are called “domestic partnerships” and can apply to both same sex and opposite sex relationships.
 You may need to talk to a lawyer to find out what to do, because there are no court forms for domestic partnerships.
 However, if you have children together, you can use the court’s forms for child custody cases.
 View the forms.

 You can also find help at the Alaska Court System Family Law Self-Help Center.